manola1109/Deep-Learning-Projects/README.md

 2. **Complete Assignments & Projects:** Practice with hands-on exercises and the capstone project.
 3. **Track Your Progress:** Use the curriculum image as a visual checklist.
 4. **Experiment:** Modify code, try different datasets, and explore new architectures.

 ---

-## 🖼️ Curriculum Image Reference

-- The image above (`image2`) summarizes your course modules and progress.

----